tariromukute/opengilan/osm/README.md

 `Note: If you already have helm installed, make sure it's >= v3.2.
 The installation uses helm to install openebs.
 It creates a namespace for the openebs using the --create-namespace tag which is only supported >= 3.2.
 I ran into this issue where openebs was failing to install and hence OSM.`

+# Deployment on local machine

+For testing I used virtual machine for the running the local test.
+I first tried the installing everything on the machine without VMs.
+The connection seemed to work with the microstack approach, however the kubernetes did not work.
+The issue seemed to be clash of kubernetes clusters - the one OSM was running on, and the one we were using as the VIM.
+There were probably work arounds but seperating them into VMs on the same network made the connection easier.

+To get the IPs of the VMs. `virsh net-dhcp-leases default`
 ## Local development environment using microk8s

 ```bash